chrissimpkins/glue-docs/_build/html/_sources/install.txt

 -------------------------
 You have the option to assign your default shell in the ``glue_shellpath`` setting.
 Open the ``Glue Settings - User`` JSON file and add a new line to it that includes the setting key with the value set to the path to your desired shell.

-Here's an example that demonstrates how to change the default shell to zsh on Unix/Linux boxes:
+Here's an example that demonstrates how to change the default shell to zsh on Mac OSX/Linux boxes:

-**Unix/Linux**
+**Mac OSX/Linux**

 .. code:: json